Threshold (album)

-Threshold is the sixth studio album by Swedish heavy metal band HammerFall, released on 18 October 2006.
+Threshold is the sixth studio album by Swedish power metal band HammerFall, released on 18 October 2006.
 The album entered the Swedish charts at number one, staying on the chart for eight weeks.
 It was the band's first number 1 album since Renegade in 2000.
-It is currently the last HammerFall studio album with guitarist Stefan Elmgren and bassist Magnus Rosén, as Rosén left the band in 2007 and Elmgren left in 2008.The cover artwork was created by Samwise Didier.
+It is currently the last HammerFall studio album with guitarist Stefan Elmgren and bassist Magnus Rosén, as Rosén left the band in 2007 and Elmgren left in 2008.

-The guitar solo of "Howlin' with the 'Pac" is essentially a reworked version of the one from "Hearts on Fire".
+The guitar solo of "Howlin' With the 'Pac" is essentially a reworked version of the one from "Hearts on Fire".
 As with several songs on the previous album, the song "Dark Wings, Dark Words" is inspired by A Song of Ice and Fire.
+The cover artwork was created by Samwise Didier.